 7. Pluots are a rich source of antioxidants.

-Pluots are excellent sources of vitamins A and C. Vitamin A can break down into beta-carotene to boost vision, prevent macular degeneration, protect the skin from premature aging, and reduce the risk of specific cancers.
+Pluots are excellent sources of vitamins A and vitamin C. Vitamin A can break down into beta-carotene to boost vision, prevent macular degeneration, protect the skin from premature aging, and reduce the risk of specific cancers.
 Antioxidants can eliminate free radicals in the body, which can turn normal cells into cancer cells.

 - Nutritional Facts of Pluots